rb118/PortfolioProject/COVID_Project/README.md

 ***

-### 2. Show each location's highest amount of confirmed cases (max amount of people infected) and the percent of the popuation infected
+### 2. What are each location's highest amount of confirmed cases (max amount of people infected) and the percent of the popuation infected?

 ``` sql
 SELECT location, population, MAX(total_cases) AS HighestInfectionCount, MAX((total_cases/population))*100 AS PercentPopulationInfected